PepperInsure/sim-directories/readme.md

 # Directory Tree

 This script simulates CRUD like operations of a directory.
+Output shows up from the logger.

 ## Run instructions
 1. Ensure you have python 3 installed.